- Solicitors For Business

 The outcome of Janet's case

 This accident and subsequent injuries clearly affected Janet’s life, and after considering all the information on the case, we opened negotiations with the defendant to settle Janet’s claim in full.
 After making an offer on the case, we received a counter offer, which we rejected, with Janet’s authority, as we felt it was still not appropriate to what Janet had suffered.
 The defendant came back with a third offer which, after discussing it with Janet, we accepted on her behalf.

 Janet was very happy with the work JMW did for her, praising us for all our hard work and effort over the period of her claim.

 Have you also been injured slipping on ice?

 Have you suffered an ankle sprain or another injury that was not your fault during the winter weather?
-Contact our expert solicitors, who will be able to assist you in making a claim today.
+Contact our expert solicitors, who will be able to assist you in making a claim for ankle injury compensation today.
 Call us on 0800 054 6570 or use our online contact form and speak to us today.